 Captures the selected messages or mailbox, preserving the message flags, read status, and categories.
 If you want EagleFiler to skip a message, you can assign it the category "OmitFromArchive".
+For more information, see the Importing Mail From Outlook section.

 Microsoft PowerPoint (2016 and later)